holistic-web/home-orchestrator/.project/known_issues.md

 - creating a new theme takes you to the themes list page rather than the new theme's detail page

 - anyone can update the lights for any networkId, the cloud function should verify the user has access to this network

+- legacy lights, themes, and users collections need to be cleanedup.
+Remember to backup what we need to!